Montivagant970/Portfolio/README.md

   *  **Final_ST.ipynb** : notebook outlining the final project I developed for Speech Technologies for two separate experiments, namely a Whisper STT model evaluation and a machine learning implementation for accent recognition, on *The Speech Accent Archive* from George Mason University.
 The notebook contains all code, documentation, analyses, descriptions, and graphics of the project.

 ### Thesis: Master's Thesis from the Free University of Bolzano/Bozen
-**My master's thesis, entitled "Automatic Speech Recognition for the South Tyrolean German Dialects," sought to train a functional speech recognition model for the German dialects, capable of outputting in the dialects themselves, while altering its output for the individual writing preferences of the user.
-The Project consisted likewise with linguistic work with the establishment of dialect writing norms for the purpose of normalizing the input script to the model, called Computational Tyrolean - CompTyr, and fieldwork with the elicitation of over seven hours of labeled dialect data from native speakers to establish the JaCo corpus.**
-*Code was adapted from Le Duy Khanh for the purposes of the project, built originally from [Meta's ASR tutorial](https://huggingface.co/blog/fine-tune-wav2vec2-english).
+My master's thesis, entitled "Automatic Speech Recognition for the South Tyrolean German Dialects," sought to train a functional speech recognition model for the German dialects, capable of outputting in the dialects themselves, while altering its output for the individual writing preferences of the user.
+The Project consisted likewise with linguistic work with the establishment of dialect writing norms for the purpose of normalizing the input script to the model, called Computational Tyrolean - CompTyr, and fieldwork with the elicitation of over seven hours of labeled dialect data from native speakers to establish the JaCo corpus. *Code was adapted from Le Duy Khanh for the purposes of the project, built originally from [Meta's ASR tutorial](https://huggingface.co/blog/fine-tune-wav2vec2-english).
 Original repos for [pretraining](https://github.com/khanld/Wav2vec2-Pretraining?tab=readme-ov-file) and [finetuning](https://ithub.com/khanld/ASR-Wav2vec-Finetune) can be found at their respective links.*
 * ***Pretraining:***
   * **pretrain_wav2vec.py** : script adapted for pretraining the Wav2Vec 2.0 model from Meta for the task of Automatic Speech Recognition (ASR).
-* ***Finetuning***
+* ***Finetuning:***
-  *  *base*
+  *  *base:*
      *  **base_dataset.py** : script to load the text dataset, clean its contents, and derives the character dictionary from which the model transcribes.
      *  **base_trainer.py** : script to initiate and loop through training epochs with additional functions to resume from checkpoints, load a pretrained model, push to GitHub, and calculate metrics on parameters.
-  *  *dataloader*
+  *  *dataloader:*
      *  **dataset.py** : script to load in the audio dataset using the DataCollator from Meta.
-  *  *logger* :
+  *  *logger:*
      *  **pbar.py** : script to create and output a progress bar in training.
      *  **tensorboard.py** : script to write training output to a Tensorboard.
-  *  *trainer*
+  *  *trainer:*
      *  **trainer.py** : script to train the model, including the forward and backwards passes, optimizing steps, clipping gradients, updating parameters, logging, and evaluating.
-  *  *utils*
+  *  *utils:*
      *  **feature.py** : script with functions to load audio data and to chunk or pad chunked audio.
      *  **metric.py** : script with a function to calculate the Word Error Rate (WER) metric.
      *  **utils.py** : script with functions to set seeds and initialize modules.